apmckinlay/natureapp/birds/osprey.md

 habitat: [ocean,wetland]
 visibility: high
 ---
 A **very large** hawk (21-23 in) with a 5 to 6 ft wingspan, Osprey spend their **summers** on the rivers, lakes, and coast of Alaska, Canada, and the Rocky Mountains of the northern United States.
-If you're lucky, you'll spot an Osprey plunging feet-first into a lake to catch a fish in its claws.
+If you're lucky, you'll spot an Osprey plunging feet first into a lake to catch a fish in its claws.
 They **winter** along the coast of southern California and the Gulf of Mexico.

 Osprey are **brown above** and **white below** with a **white head** and a **brown stripe** across the **eyes** and **cheeks**.
 When they **fly**, there is a distinctive **kink in their wings** in the shape of an M.